incredibleLeitman/Moorhuhn/README.md

 The player has 90 seconds to shoot targets and receive points, which are displayed in the highscore list.

-Hitting enemies in the frontline is rewarded with 25 points, enemies that are far with 35 points.
-It is possible to hit a targe multiple times for additional points.
+Hitting enemies in the frontline is rewarded with 25 points, enemies that are far with 50 points.
+It is possible to hit a targe multiple times for additional combo points.

 # Dev Area